philipptrenz/philipptrenz/README.md

 ![Melina Monks Open Graph Image](images/og-melinamonks.png)

-Melina Monks accompanies people in body awareness, childbearing and birth support.
+Melina Monks accompanies people in body awareness, wish for children and birth support.
 Based on the corporate design by [Johanna Mellenthin](https://www.linkedin.com/in/johannamellenthin/), [Donatus Wolf](https://www.linkedin.com/in/donatuswolf/) designed the website.
 And I finally implemented it as a statically generated page with [Nuxt.js](https://github.com/nuxt/nuxt.js).

 Check it out @ [melinamonks.de](http://melinamonks.de)